docker-mailserver/docker-mailserver/docs/content/config/setup.sh.md

         Postfix by default, so you need to provide them yourself in a comma-separated list.

     ./setup.sh config dkim help
         This will provide you with a detailed explanation on how to use the config dkim command, showing what arguments can be passed and what they do.

 OPTIONS
     Config path, container or image adjustments
         -i IMAGE_NAME
-            Provides the name of the docker-mailserver image.
-The default value is docker.io/mailserver/docker-mailserver:latest
+            Provides the name of the 'docker-mailserver' image.
+The default value is 'docker.io/mailserver/docker-mailserver:latest'

         -c CONTAINER_NAME
             Provides the name of the running container.

         -p PATH
-            Provides the config folder path to the temporary container (does not work if docker-mailserver container already exists).
+            Provides the config folder path to the temporary container (does not work if a 'docker-mailserver' container already exists).

     SELinux
         -z